Neil Gow's Oak

 It is here Niel Gow (1727 - 1807) composed and played many of his best 'strathspeys' and 'reels'.
 It proved to be inspirational spot.
 Conveniently a short walk from his cottage at Inver.

 The tree has always been called Neil Gow's Oak.

 Neil Gow and the The 4th Duke of Atholl

-The 4th Duke of Atholl, is said to have often been seen sitting on the opposite bank of the River Tay, enjoying the music as it drifted across the water.
+The 4th Duke of Atholl (1755 – 1830), often sat on the opposite bank of the River Tay, listening to Neil's music.

-Niel Gow was a man who was highly respected in all levels of society primarily as a musician but also as a straightforward, honest man with a great sense of humour.
-He became larger than life after his death; it is often difficult to separate truth from fiction.
+Niel Gow was highly respected in all levels of society in his life time.
+He was respected as a musician, also as a straightforward, honest man with a great sense of humour.
+Becoming larger than life after his death, making it sometimes difficult to separate truth from fiction.

-The Niel Gow Oak was severely damaged in a winter storm in early 2012, the branches crashing down and destroying the oak bench beneath the tree.
+The Oak was severely damaged in a winter storm in early 2012.
+Branches crashing down and destroying the oak bench beneath the tree.

-A year later on the 25 March 2013, the Forestry Commission Scotland installed a new bench under Neil Gow's Oak, appropriately dedicated to Neil Gow, unveiled by Peggy, the widow of singer-songwriter Michael Marra the famous Dundee musician, who died in 2012.
+A year later on the 25 March 2013, the Forestry Commission Scotland installed a new bench.
+The new bench was appropriately dedicated to Neil Gow, unveiled by Michael Marra's widow Peggy.
+Michael Marra was famous Dundee singer-songwriter, who died in 2012.

 The new bench bears a line from Marra's song Niel Gow's Apprentice.
 It reads:

 "I'll sit beneath the fiddle tree, with the ghost of Niel Gow next to me."